 Table of Page Contents

-Selection of Easy Card Tricks for Kids
+Selection of Not So Difficult Card Tricks for the Kids

 Books about card tricks are more often than not the cheapest form of training.
 These would avoid you laying out to much money especially if you think the youngster might lose interest in magic.